MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 ### Meeting Details API

-The Meeting Details API enables your app to get static meeting meta-data.
+The Meeting Details API enables your app to get static meeting metadata.
 These are data points that do not change dynamically.
 The API is available through Bot Services.

-#### Query parameters
+#### Query parameter

 The Meeting Details API includes the following query parameter: